 Cable boxes are so early 2000s.
 With everyone switching to Netflix, Amazon, Apple, etc. to stream their media, the traditional cable box and DVR have become increasingly unnecessary.
 Who wants to be forced to watch their shows at a certain time, at a high cost, with lots of extra fees?
 And who needs all those damn channels?

 Enter live TV streaming.
 Though it’s taken a few years to get deals in place, there are now a few big players in the live TV streaming market.
-They are: Sling TV (by Dish), DirecTV Now (by AT&T), Playstation Vue (by Sony) and the most recent major competitor, YouTube TV (by Google).
+They are: Sling TV (by Dish), DirecTV Now (by AT&T), Playstation Vue (by Sony), YouTube TV (by Google), and the most recent major competitor, Hulu.

-Here are the benefits of each of the four services, plus some early information on Hulu’s upcoming service which could possibly beat the competition.
+Here are the benefits of each of the four services.

 Starting at: $20 for 30 channels